Boasting a pedigree in business intelligence, Sweep launches a new carbon accounting and offset tool – TechCrunch

 “We decided to invest before we even closed the fund,” d’Iribarne said of the investment in Sweep.
 “We officially invested in December or January.”

 New Wave wasn’t the only investor wowed by the company’s prospects.
-The new European climate-focused investment firm 2050, and La Famiglia, a fund with strong ties to big European industrial companies also participated alongside several undisclosed angel investors from the Bay Area.
+The new European climate-focused investment firm 2050, and La Famiglia, a fund with strong ties to big European industrial companies, also participated alongside several undisclosed angel investors from the Bay Area.
 In all Sweep raked in $5 million for its product before it had even launched a beta.

-Sweep offers users the ability to visualize each location of a company’s business by brand, location, product, or division and see how those different granular operations contribute to a company’s overall carbon footprint.
-Users can also link those nodes to external suppliers and distributors t share carbon data.
+Sweep offers users the ability to visualize each location of a company’s business by brand, location, product or division and see how those different granular operations contribute to a company’s overall carbon footprint.
+Users can also link those nodes to external suppliers and distributors to share carbon data.

 The effects of climate change are increasing, and companies across industries are motivated to do their part.
 But today’s carbon reduction efforts are being stalled by complex tools and resources that can’t match the urgency of the threat.
 By putting automation, connectivity and collaboration at the heart of the platform, Sweep is the first to offer companies an efficient mechanism to tackle their indirect Scope 3 emissions, and turn net zero from a buzzword into a reality.